entoj/entoj.github.io/user/export/CmExporter.md

 * **Macro:** No
 * **Default:** model type from the macro docblock

 Define the type of the underlying entity bean - this is used to generate export filenames.
+If not specified the docblock from the exported macro

 ##### view